scipion-em/docs/docs/user/troubleshooting.rst

     python -m scipioninstaller /path/where/you/want/scipion [-venv] -j 4

-Alternativelly, if scipion3 is already installed you can go with the plugin manager or by running
+Alternatively, if scipion3 is already installed you can go with the plugin manager or by running

 ::